NetSweet/netsuite/README.md

 Join the [slack channel](http://opensuite-slackin.herokuapp.com) for help with any NetSuite issues.

+Messages in the Slack ground are [archived here](https://suitechat.slackarchive.io).
+Search the archives to see if your question has been answered before.

 Please do not post usage questions as issues in GitHub.

 ## Testing